Aa20475/GSOC-DEVLOG-2019/final_sub.md

  - Building on it by adding KDTree for optimization.
  - Experimenting with it as much as possible!

-This project has three parts :

- -   Cost function
- -   The future trajectory prediction model
- -   KD-Trees for KNN search (Optimisation)

 **How does Motion Matching work?**
 <p align="center">
 <img src="/Data/MOMatch%20working.png" alt="Motion Matching">